GLOBAL MARKETS-Stocks, gold little changed as trade war spurs concerns

 U.S. Treasury yields fell after rising three straight days as risk appetite ebbed after the weak Chinese trade data.

-German exports rose unexpectedly in October, a morale boost for Europe's largest economy, but had little impact on European bonds.
+German exports rose unexpectedly in October, a morale boost for Europe's largest economy, but it had little impact on the European bonds.

 Yields on Germany's 10-year bund DE10YT=RR, a benchmark for the euro zone, fell to -0.304%.